 The successful Applicant will be required to share information pertaining to any rehabilitation project in order for NPS to utilize such information when undertaking future rehabilitation projects.
 The successful applicant may be required to complete and submit, among other documentation, "exit" or "close-out" surveys.
 Because this pilot project is the first of a number projects addressing preservation and use of additional Fort Hancock historic structures, NPS will rely on efforts made and records compiled by the successful applicant when addressing ongoing rehabilitation and preservation of additional structures.

 Examples of treatments that are in conformance with SOI standards are included, but not limited to the following:

-Exterior
+1. Exterior

+a.
 Site work: Existing parking spaces should be retained; modifications needed to meet accessibility standards can be made.
 The addition of tents, gardens, and landscaping can be considered.
 Landscaping should be in keeping with the cultural landscape plan prepared by NPS.

-- Thermal and Moisture: Installation of thermal insulation in the attic and between the roof rafters will be accepted and is recommended. - Doors and Transoms: Existing doors to be repaired or if beyond repair replaced in-kind, i.e. paneled wood doors with paneled wood doors. - Hardware: Existing hardware must be retained and restored to operating condition.
-New hardware to meet accessibility codes can be added to supplement the existing hardware. - Windows: Existing true divided light wood windows must be repaired, and if beyond repair, replaced in-kind with true divided light sashes to match the existing.
+b.
+Thermal and Moisture: Installation of thermal insulation in the attic and between the roof rafters will be accepted and is recommended.

+c.
+Doors and Transoms: Existing doors will need to be repaired or, if beyond repair, replaced in-kind (i.e., paneled wood doors with paneled wood doors).

+d.
+Hardware: Existing hardware must be retained and restored to operating condition.
+New hardware to meet accessibility codes can be added to supplement the existing hardware.

+e.
+Windows: Existing true divided light wood windows must be repaired, and if beyond repair, replaced in-kind with true divided light sashes to match the existing.
 To increase the R-value of the windows, the installation of storms is recommended; all storms should have narrow profiles so as to not obscure the window itself.
-Existing window hardware should be restored to operating condition. - Masonry and Facade: All existing masonry including the exterior buff face brick, the red brick backup and the stone base, sills, belt courses, and trim are to be repaired and repointed.
+Existing window hardware should be restored to operating condition.

+f.
+Masonry and Facade: All existing masonry, including the exterior buff face brick, the red brick backup and the stone base, sills, belt courses, and trim are to be repaired and repointed.
 All pointing to match existing in mortar mix including strength, color and tooling.
-It must be noted that on most of the structures the exterior buff brick has thin "butter" joints.
+It must be noted that, on most of the structures, the exterior buff brick has thin "butter" joints.
 The installation of a slurry coat to repoint these joints will not be permitted.
 The use of grinding wheels to remove loose mortar will not be permitted.
-In some locations the exterior buff brick has lost its bond to the red brick backup; the bond or tie between the face brick and structural backup must be restored. - Building 6 Skim Coat Issue: A skim coat of mortar was installed over the buff face brick on Building 6 by the military.
-In some locations that coating has begun to fail.
-Full scale removal or patch and repair of the coating can be considered. - Roof: The form and material of the existing roofs must be retained.
+In some locations the exterior buff brick has lost its bond to the red brick backup; the bond or tie between the face brick and structural backup must be restored.

+g.
+Roof: The form and material of the existing roofs must be retained.
 Existing roof materials to be patched or repaired, and if deteriorated beyond repair, replaced 'inkind', meaning asphalt shingles with asphalt shingles, slate with slate, tin porch roofs with gray metal roofs.
 The park has most recently used stainless steel and terne coated copper roofing for the porches.
 Aluminum, bare copper, and galvanized or prefinished steel will not be accepted.